 As opposed to divorce litigation, mediation is meant to be a more peaceful and cooperative process where two divorcing spouses work out their issues and negotiate various aspects of their dissolution.
-However, many spouses see it as a may control the process, if only to delay proceedings.
+However, many spouses see it as a way control the process, if only to delay proceedings.

-Sinisterly putting off the inevitable
+Putting off the inevitable

 Even before mediation starts, a spouse may look at the list of potential mediators and find something wrong with each and every one of them.
 One of the spouses having any connection to the legal profession could be looked upon with suspicion.

 Delay tactics are sadly a common tactic employed by disgruntled spouses, whether it involves mediation or litigation process.
 They include:

 - Continually canceling or rescheduling mediation or divorce proceedings

 - Avoiding process servers by refusing to answer their door or phone calls

 - Putting off responses for discovery